 Google recommends Accelerated Mobile Pages (AMP) because this framework provides a faster, smoother, and more engaging mobile experience.
 From the beginning, AMP was intentionally designed for speed and the results prove it out as AMP pages typically load 85% faster than standard mobile pages.
 In fact, the average AMP post-click landing page load time from Google search is less than half a second — nearly instant.

-Since it’s more streamlined to help avoid common coding issues that lead to slow page loads, browsers have an easier time interpreting AMP HTML, making them faster to load.
-AMP pages can also be served directly from Google AMP Cache.
-This is important because whenever possible, Google will serve the cached copy of a post-click landing page, which offers the fastest load time.
+Since it’s more streamlined to help avoid common coding issues that lead to slow page loads.
+Browsers have an easier time interpreting AMP HTML, making them faster to load.
+AMP pages also appear directly from Google AMP Cache.
+Google will serve the cached copy of a post-click landing page, which offers the fastest load time.

 Google’s mobile speed score, Speed Scorecard, and Impact Calculator all work together to help marketers achieve fast-loading mobile pages.
 Optimizing your pages will benefit you and your prospects will be more engaged instead of frustrated with slow page loads.
 Once you have the necessary data from these tools, get started creating AMP post-click landing pages with Instapage.